List of Vale of Rheidol Railway rolling stock: No 4

-Visiting locomotives under overhaul

-The following locomotives are currently resident at the Vale of Rheidol Railway, either undergoing overhaul in the workshop or stored.

 Coaching stock

 Current coaching stock

 The Vale of Rheidol Railway has a total of 16 carriages and 1 brake van.
 All were built by the Great Western Railway at Swindon to replace much older rolling stock built by the Midland Railway Carriage and Wagon Company for the opening of the line.
 Twelve bogie carriages were built for the opening.

 All the stock is third class only, unless otherwise stated.
 All currently carry both their GWR numbers (on carriage sides) and also their VoR numbers (on the carriages ends).

 Former coaching stock

+Wagon Fleet

+The railway has a number of wagons used for freight / engineering work.

 Museum collection

-The Vale of Rheidol Railway owns an extensive collection of historic narrow gauge locomotives and rolling stock which are and are destined for museum display at a future date.
+The Vale of Rheidol Railway owns an extensive collection of historic narrow gauge locomotives and rolling stock.
+Many items were collected by former chairman Peter Rampton and kept out of public view for decades at a farm in Surrey and gained the nickname "Collection X".
+Many have moved to the Vale of Rheidol, some are stored pending restoration whilst others are on display in the Engine Shed museum at Aberystwyth station.

 Museum collection locomotives

-At present none of these locomotives are available for public viewing with the exception of Wren 3114 and Quarry Hunslet Margaret.
+Only some these locomotives are available for public viewing.